amir-abdi/disentanglement-pytorch/README.md

 hosted by [AIcrowd](http://aicrowd.com).

 ### NeurIPS 2019 Disentanglement Challenge
-- To use this code in the
+To use this code in the
 [NeurIPS 2019 Disentanglement Challenge](https://www.aicrowd.com/challenges/neurips-2019-disentanglement-challenge)

+- Run `source train_environ.sh NAME_OF_DATASET_TO_TEST`
+- Set `--aicrowd_challenge=true` in your bash file
+- Use `--evaluate_metric mig sap_score irs factor_vae_metric dci`
+to assess the progression of disentanglement metrics during training.
-set the last line of `run.sh` to your highest performing configuration.
+- Set the last line of `run.sh` to your highest performing configuration.
-- Follow the instructions on this [starter kit](https://github.com/AIcrowd/neurips2019_disentanglement_challenge_starter_kit) to setup your AIcrowd and gitlab credentials and keys.
+- Follow the instructions on this [starter kit](https://github.com/AIcrowd/neurips2019_disentanglement_challenge_starter_kit) to setup your AIcrowd and gitlab credentials and keys, and push the source code to your repository on GitLab.

 ### Sample Results